How Long Pool Chemicals Take to Settle - Complete Guide

 Swimming Restrictions

-Never swim immediately after adding chemicals.
-Wait for complete circulation and ensure free chlorine levels are below 3 ppm.
+Avoid swimming right after adding chemicals.
+Wait for full circulation and for free chlorine to drop back under 10 ppm (per CDC).
 Some chemicals can cause skin and eye irritation if not properly distributed.

 Chemical Addition Best Practices